 This is Anna.
 Anna is 26 years old and is the driver of a single occupant RTC about 2 hours ago.
 She states she swerved to avoid a dog at 60km/hr in the street and crashed into a telegraph pole snapping it in half.
 She was encapsulated until the Fire Service could remove her door.
 She was wearing a seatbelt and the airbags deployed.

-She has always been GCS 15, alert and complaining of pain in her abdomen.
-Her heart rate was initially within normal limits, but during the trip to hospital she became more tachycardic and her vital signs are now: HR 120, BP 110/80, sats 100% 10L/min HM and respiratory rate 22.
+She has always been GCS 15, alert and complaining of pain in her abdomen and R leg.
+Her heart rate was initially within normal limits, but during the trip to hospital she became more tachycardic and her vital signs are now: HR 120, BP 110/80, saturations 100% 10L HM and respiratory rate 22.
 She is afebrile and her BSL is 7.

-We have placed a 16G cannula in her L ACF and given her 10mg IV morphine in total, 8mg IV ondansetron and 250mls N/Saline IV.
+We have placed a 16G cannula in her L ACF and given her 10mg IV morphine in total, 8mg IV ondansetron and 250mL N/Saline IV.
 She has a cervical collar for mechanism but had no neurological deficits or neck pain.
+We have put a dressing on the R leg wound and placed it in a splint.